Angling at Upper Lough Erne

 Lough Erne is one of the finest coarse fishing waters in Europe and is a popular competition venue for anglers.

-Note to anglers - Due to extremely high waters levels, strong currents and overall stormy conditions predicted on the Erne and across Northern Ireland, access to angling stands is hazardous and users need to exercise extreme caution.
+Due to extremely high waters levels, strong currents and overall stormy conditions predicted on the Erne and across Northern Ireland, access to angling stands is hazardous and users need to exercise extreme caution.
 If angling stands are submerged do not use the facilities until further notice.

 Key information about Upper Lough Erne